vespakoen/dstore/README.md

 When the request completes, the storage engines are ready to handle data with the new blueprint.

-#Storing & removing data
+#Items

-Storing data is done via a simple PUT command.
+Storing items is done via a simple PUT command.
 The request body is JSON and should, at the very least contain the following keys:

 - **snapshot_version** An existing snapshot version